ethhub-io/ethhub/docs/ethereum-roadmap/layer-2-scaling/commit-chains.md

 ### Data Availability Requirement

-Data availability requirement means users must retrieve and maintain data required to exit a commit-chain since data isn’t broadcasted.
+Users must retrieve and maintain data required to exit a commit-chain since data isn’t broadcasted.

-Depending on the implementation, if the data is unavailable, you are either forced to exit, like in Plasma or the operator can be challenged to provide the necessary data, like in NOCUST.
+Depending on the implementation, if the data is unavailable, you are either forced to exit (like in Plasma) or the operator can be challenged to provide the necessary data (like in NOCUST).

 On misbehavior, users are allowed to exit with their last confirmed balance.

 ### Centralized but Untrusted Intermediary

-The centralized operator never holds custody of funds so, in case of failure to be available, the worst-case scenario is that you’re just unable to make any further off-chain transactions, but users can exit and move to another commit-chain at any time.
+The centralized operator never holds custody of funds so if the operator is not available the worst-case scenario is that users are just unable to make any further off-chain transactions, but they can exit and move to another commit-chain at any time.

 ### Transaction Finality
 Unlike payment channels, the commit-chain operator does not require on-chain collateral to securely route payments between users.

-Commit-chain transactions do not offer instant transaction finality like channels but offer eventual finality after an on-chain checkpoint.
+Commit-chain transactions do not offer instant transaction finality like payment channels but offer eventual finality after an on-chain checkpoint.

 However, if an operator chooses to allocate collateral to each user, essentially implementing a payment channel on top of a commit-chain, instant transaction finality becomes possible.

 ### Reduced Routing Requirements

-A single commit-chain can potentially host millions of users, so a few statically connected commit-chains are envisioned to spaw stable networks with low routing complexity.
+A single commit-chain can potentially host millions of users, so a few statically connected commit-chains are envisioned to spawn stable networks with low routing complexity.
 Atomic cross commit-chain transactions have not been proposed yet.

 ## Commit-chain security properties